reynard93/test-obsidian/Untitled.md

 this works for sat

 which table i look at to find a linked client uen -- go look at jauto

+2 types of ssic - compass ssic and company ssic compass ssic is to show the sector and subsector, it is used for processing company ssic - rules processing

+we have a table which is dtl.ssicindex_ssic